 As part of the broader iCloud ecosystem, all photos are encrypted both in transit and at rest.
 So no matter whether you're on a public Wi-Fi network in the cafe, in the office, or working from home, you can trust Apple to protect your photos.

-Many people consider Flickr to be synonymous with online photo sharing and storage, and with good reason.
-Currently owned by Smugmug, Flickr has spent years helping amateur and professional photographers share their best images online.
+Flickr's been around for a long time: it launched in 2004, and many people consider it to be synonymous with online photo sharing and storage.
+Currently owned by Smugmug, this online platform has spent years helping amateur and professional photographers share their best images online.

 Although it's not the best platform for storing your entire image library, Flickr still deserves a spot on our list.
-When used alongside a high-capacity storage provider, Flickr provides best-in-class social features, enabling you to share your portfolio with the world.
+Because when used alongside a high-capacity storage provider, Flickr provides best-in-class social features, enabling you to share your portfolio with the world.

 It differentiates itself from many other image storing platforms by enabling visitors to comment on and add tags to your photos.
 In a sense, this allows your followers to help organise your image library.
 Flickr also prominently displays information about your images, such as where they were taken, on what device, and which settings were used.
 From your account page, you can choose which photos are displayed first, enabling you to custom-design your brand.

 A free Flickr account allows you to upload up to 1,000 full-resolution photos.
 For an ad-free experience, and to enjoy automatic photo upload and unlimited storage space, we'd recommend purchasing Flickr Pro.
-That costs $5.99 per month and includes perks, such as two months complimentary access to the Adobe Creative Cloud Photography plan, which includes Lightroom and Photoshop.
+That also gives you perks such as two months complimentary access to the Adobe Creative Cloud Photography plan, which includes Lightroom and Photoshop.

 Dropbox was one of the first cloud storage platforms to emerge in the early 2000s.
-It's kept moving and still provides users with a strong product in 2021.
-Although it didn't earn the top spot on our list, we still think it's one of the best Google Photos alternatives for photographers, designers, and other creatives looking to store a large volume of imagery.
+While it's not specifically organised around photos, it's still one of the best Google Photos alternatives for photographers, designers, and other creatives looking to store a large volume of imagery.

-A simple but powerful interface, combined with close to best-in-class third-party integrations makes DropBox a Google Photos alternative worth considering.
-The apps are easy to use and glitch-free.
-Dropbox also scores highly on security, with complete encryption of photos both in transit and at rest.
+DropBox's simple but powerful interface, combined with close to best-in-class third-party integrations, is easy to use and glitch-free.
+It also scores highly on security, with complete encryption of photos both in transit and at rest.

-500px is a left-field option for those looking for a Google Photos alternative, but we think it's worth considering.
-The platform's biggest strengths are its portfolio-building interface and the option to license images to other uses for a small fee.
-This makes 500px the only platform in our list that can actually earn you money.
+500px is a global online photo-sharing platform that offers portfolio-building interface and the option to license images to other uses for a small fee.
+This makes it the only platform in our list that can actually earn you money.

-However, 500px is not suited for storing your entire photo library, and cannot completely replace Google Photos.
+However, it's not really suitable for storing your entire photo library, so can't totally replace Google Photos.
 Also, all the photos you upload to 500px will be publicly accessible, making it unsuitable for images that need to remain private.